tomzmtl/saltistic/readme.md

 > Don't get mad, Get salty!

+## PLEASE NOTE THAT THIS PROJECT IS NO LONGER MAINTAINED.
+A NEW VERSION CALLED SALT OVERFLOW HAS STARTED DEVELOPMENT INSTEAD.
+YOU CAN FIND THE REPO [HERE](https://github.com/tomzmtl/SaltOverflow)

 ## Installation

 If you're not used to run Laravel apps (or PHP apps in general), the easiest route would be to setup Homestead, a Vagrant-based environment tailored for Laravel development.